Chris Mirabelli, Ph.D.

 He received his BA from the University of New Hampshire and his MBA from Yale University.

-Doug Onsi has served as Leap’s Chief Financial Officer, Treasurer and Secretary since 2011.
+Doug Onsi has served as Leap’s Chief Financial Officer, Treasurer and Secretary since 2011 and became the President & CEO in April of 2020.
 He has been at HealthCare Ventures since 2007, including serving as a managing director since 2009 and the chief executive officer of Tensha Therapeutics, Inc. which was sold to Roche Holdings, Inc. He was previously at Genzyme Corporation, where he served in roles as VP, Campath Product Operations and Portfolio Management, Oncology and as VP, Business Development.

 Doug received his JD from the University of Michigan Law School and his BS in biological sciences from Cornell University.